fishsciences/artemis_methods/results/results.md

 models produced biased estimates.
-The estimates for the four generative parameters (Intercept, $\beta_{distance}$, $\beta_{volume}$, and $\sigma$), were all skewed from the true values used to generate the dataset.
+The estimates for the four generative parameters (Intercept, $\beta_{distance}$, $\beta_{volume}$, and $\sigma$), were all skewed from the true values used to generate the dataset (Fig. 1).
 One effect of this bias was the 95% Credible Intervals produced from the standard model did not include the true values in 14% of cases, higher than the expected rate.